ToNi3141/Rasterix/design.md

     - `FrameBuffer`: Contains the color, depth and stencil buffer.

 ### Flow Control
 The high level modules using a back pressure mechanism (valid/ready) to stall the pipeline.
-High level modules are considered all modules in the `RasterixRenderCore`.
+High level modules are considered all modules in the `RRXRenderCore`.
 Other modules using a clock enable signal (ce) to stall the processing when the m_ready signal stalls.

 ## Pixel Pipeline
 ![pixel pipeline diagram](pictures/PixelPipeline.drawio.svg)